 2.12.3 Match Disputes

 Match disputes may be made at any time before the creation of the next round.
 The High School Esports League will always wait at least 12 hours after the match play deadline before creating the next round to allow teams to review, and if necessary, dispute their reported matches.
 Teams may not dispute matches outside of the current round.
+Sufficient and undoctored evidence, including but not limited to screenshots, demo recordings, or VODs must be submitted per the request of the High School Esports league official handling the match dispute before any decision regarding the dispute will be made.
 All match disputes can be submitted in the following link: http://www.highschoolesportsleague.com/match-disputes

 2.12.4 Play Deadline

 The play deadline is the latest a match may be played for the current round.
 Play deadlines are published with the schedule.
 Teams are not permitted under any circumstances to play or report matches after this time.

 The following match formats are to be used in the preseason and regular season (before playoffs)

 League of Legends - Home/Away (2 matches in a series, possibility to tie series 1-1)